yhs0602/Android-Disassembler/README.md

 - Supports projects.
 - Supports launching from file browsers.
 - Supports many ABIs(arm,x86,x64,MIPS,PowerPC,...)
+- Jump to address by symbols' names, or a hex address.

 # What's new
  - Changed to Android Studio structure.